Tip: Simple inexpensive effective appreciation of your volunteers

 The new patron economy and its impact on events-Part 2

-We are increasingly moving into a patron economy, which will have impact on events.
+We are increasingly moving into a patron economy.
+This impacts events.

 I believe we are moving inexorably towards a time that is similar in some ways to an era in our past—a time when content creation will be supported largely by the subsidy of patrons.